[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 [%% basket.cost_subtotal|multi_currency %%]

-Staff in the Physics department support delivery of science in the Junior School.
-Physics and Junior School staff share expertise to provide challenging and stimulating lessons which complement the Junior School course.
+Staff in the Physics department support delivery of science in the Junior School, sharing expertise with Junior School staff to provide challenging and stimulating lessons which complement the Junior School course.
 Pupils learn in Physics labs giving them opportunities to work with specialized equipment before they move into the Senior School.

-The F1 and F2 course introduces pupils to vital skills such as taking measurements, planning investigations and working with equations in the contexts of Forces, Electrical Circuits, Heat, Light and Sound.
-The F1 and F2 course includes practical work in every lesson.
-In F3 and F4 pupils study towards the National 5 Physics qualification, building on their practical and problem-solving skills in the contexts of Waves, Radiations, Electricity, Energy, Dynamics and Space.
+The F1 and F2 course introduces pupils to vital skills such as taking measurements, planning investigations, and working with equations in the contexts of Forces, Electrical Circuits, Heat, Light and Sound.
+The F1 and F2 course includes practical work in almost every lesson.
+In F3 and F4, pupils study towards the National 5 Physics qualification, building on their practical and problem-solving skills in the contexts of Waves, Radiations, Electricity, Energy, Dynamics and Space.
 In F5 and F6, pupils enjoy being challenged by the depth of content.
 They develop investigative skills through Researching Physics units and through an individual project at Advanced Higher.
-At all levels, pupils have opportunities to make effective use of ICT, including the interfacing of experiments through computers.
+At all levels, pupils have opportunities to make effective use of ICT, including the interfacing of experiments through their iPads.